robert-altmiller/terraform_template/README.md

 ![monitor_workflows3.jpg](/readme_images/monitor_workflows3.jpg)

-## How do I setup 'dev' and 'prod' Databricks workspaces for Terraform template?
+## How do I setup 'dev' and 'prod' AWS Databricks workspaces for Terraform template?

 ### Step 1: Deploy two workspaces through the Databricks admin console using the 'quickstart (recommended)' option.
 After these two Databricks workspaces get provisioned they will automatically be Unity Catalog (UC) enabled workspaces.